A Fresh Look at an Old Story

-The entry above, one the many statements which tend to mislead, regarding the origins of the Society.
+The entry above is one the many statements regarding the origins of the Society which tends to mislead,

 The earliest reference to the origins of the Ouzel Galley Society, might have been this book, but this was not published until more than 100 years later, in 1818, and it apparently relies totally on hearsay, or Society ‘lore’, as it was later put.
-Although published in 1818, the reference to the earlier year, 1707, is inescapable, but unsubstantiated, and appears nowhere else, with the exception of Kingston’s later ‘story’.
+Although published in 1818, the reference to the earlier year of 1707, is inescapable, but unsubstantiated and appears nowhere else, with the exception of Kingston’s later ‘story’.

 There is little to guide us here, as the Society was well established by the time it went to print, and any concrete information regarding the Society’s origins does not seem to have ever appeared in print.

-The dilemma over who was entitled to what, ended up returning before the arbitration committee, and was again settled to everyone’s satisfaction in 1705.
-The committee distributed the proceeds to distressed merchants, and became known thereafter, as the Ouzel Galley Society.
+The dilemma over who was entitled to what, ended up being presented before the same arbitration committee, and was again settled to everyone’s satisfaction in 1705.
+The committee distributed the proceeds to distressed merchants and became known thereafter, as the Ouzel Galley Society.